 Cashmere is now known as much for ecologically disastrous overproduction as for its beauty and exceptional warmth, so it’s no surprise that many companies are now making a virtue of this conservation approach.
 Kate Holbrook, founder of Shrewsbury’s Turtle Doves started in late 2009 making her own ‘Turtle Doves’ – a cross between wrist warmers and fingerless gloves – from worn-out charity shop garments.

-You can now find Turtle Doves recycled cashmere accessories and clothing in 150 UK shops and some overseas outlets, or buy them online: http://www.turtle-doves.co.uk/collections.
-They include these gorgeous baby booties in all colors.
+You can now find Turtle Doves recycled cashmere accessories and clothing in 150 UK shops and some overseas outlets, or buy them online at www.turtle-doves.co.uk.
 They also supply Friends of the Earth and Amnesty International, and Kate is now consulting with prestige label Belinda Robertson Cashmere on a closed-loop recycling project.